mikeflynn/gmail-clj/README.md

   (gmail/set-access-token! "dddddd") ; Optional.
 If you already have an access token.
 ```

+## Authorizing

+This library takes your API information and will do an authorization based on a refresh token.
+To generate the refresh token you need to write your own interface with the Google OAuth endpoint, but for development and testing I've included an HTML file that does the basic OAuth handshake and returns the refresh token: [/resources/index](https://github.com/mikeflynn/gmail-clj/blob/master/resources/index.html).

 ## To Do

 Here's a few things I haven't gotten to yet, mostly because I didn't need them in my specific use case.
 If you'd like to dive in an help on these, that would much appreciated!